Frequently asked questions

 How important is patient education?

 It’s paramount.
-Program patients can participate in free diabetes wellness classes, dietary consultations and workshops to address healthy eating and diabetes challenges.
+Program patients can participate in no-cost diabetes self-management classes, dietary consultations and workshops to address healthy eating, diabetes challenges, social determinants of health and many other topics that are responsive to patients needs or requests.

 What is your targeted patient volume per location?